-RESPITE CARE - services provided by an alternate caregiver or facility to allow the primary caregiver time away from those activities.
-Respite care is provided in-home or at an alternative location for a short stay.
+RESPITE CARE - services provided by an alternate caregiver or facility to allow the primary caregiver time away from those activities for care of a terminally ill member.
+Respite care is provided in-home or at an alternative location for a short stay often in an inpatient hospice setting.
 Services include support of activities of daily living such as feeding, dressing, bathing, routine administration of medicines, and can also include intermittent skilled nursing services that the caregiver has been trained to provide.